guigocamara/guigocamara/README.md

 ### :woman_technologist: About Me :

-- :telescope: I am a Computer Science graduate from the University of Central Florida and aspiring Software Engineer.
+- :telescope: I am a Computer Science graduate from the University of Central Florida and a Junior Software Engineer.

 - :seedling: Interested in back-end/mobile development.